rvaidyaa/cardDealer/README.md

 * Deal a Card : Deals one card off the top of the deck.
 If no deck is made , creates a deck, shuffles and does the former.
 * Discard : Specify a dealt card that is to be sent to the discard pile.
 If no deck is made , creates a deck and does the former.
 Does not shuffle.
 * Rebuild Deck: Puts the deck back into the default sort order with an empty discard pile
-* Cut: Specify a number of cards to cut; Example :4 Will take the top four cards and put it on the bottom.
+* Cut: Specify a number of cards to cut; Will take the top x number of cards and put it on the bottom.
 If no deck is made , creates a deck, shuffles and does the former.
-Needs atleast one card to cut.
+Needs at least one card to cut.
 Numbers greater than the number of cards in the deck or numbers less than 0 will cut the deck randomly.
 * Order: Order all the remaining cards back into default order without including discarded cards
 * Add Jokers: Adds x number of Jokers to the deck , if no Deck is made, makes a deck and adds jokers
 * Set wild card: Changes card into Joker (future date)